christiansakai/kodetest/README.md

 Kodetest
 ========
-Code & run JavaScript tests collaboratively in real-time
+Collaborate to code & run JavaScript tests in the web browser in real-time.

 Overview
 ----